tommiahonen/ais-simulator/README.md

 # AIS Server Simulator

 A simple AIS server simulator for the [Union Vessel Monitoring System (UVMS)](https://focusfish.atlassian.net/wiki/spaces/UVMS/overview) which is a large open source project for monitoring commercial fishing activities on European waters.

-This AIS-server simulator provides simulated AIS-messages to the UVMS application.
+This AIS-server simulator provides simulated AIS-messages to the UVMS application backend.

-The AIS-server simulator has a simple administration page (see [screenshot](#how-to-access-administration-page)) from which the simulator can be controlled.

 Please note: The UVMS application is not contained in this repository.
 It can however be found [here](https://github.com/UnionVMS/).